Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes: Abstract

 \section{Abstract}

-\looseness-1Gradient-based methods can efficiently optimize controllers using physical priors and differentiable simulators, but contact-rich manipulation remains challenging due to discontinuous or vanishing gradients from hybrid contact dynamics.
-Smoothing the dynamics yields continuous gradients, but the resulting model mismatch can cause controller failures when executed on real systems.
-We address this trade-off by planning with smoothed dynamics while explicitly quantifying and compensating for the induced errors, providing formal guarantees of constraint satisfaction and goal reachability on the true hybrid dynamics.
-Our method smooths both contact dynamics and geometry via a novel differentiable simulator based on convex optimization, which enables us to characterize the discrepancy from the true dynamics as a set-valued deviation.
-This deviation constrains the optimization of time-varying affine feedback policies through analytical bounds on the system's reachable set, enabling robust constraint satisfaction guarantees for the true closed-loop hybrid dynamics, while relying solely on informative gradients from the smoothed dynamics.
-We evaluate our method on several contact-rich tasks, including planar pushing, object rotation, and in-hand dexterous manipulation, achieving guaranteed constraint satisfaction with lower safety violation and goal error than baselines.
-By bridging differentiable physics with set-valued robust control, our method is the first certifiable gradient-based policy synthesis method for contact-rich manipulation.
+\looseness-1Gradient-based methods can efficiently optimize controllers by leveraging differentiable simulation and physical priors.
+However, contact-rich manipulation remains challenging because hybrid contact dynamics often produce discontinuous or vanishing gradients.
+Although smoothing the dynamics can restore informative gradients, the resulting model mismatch can cause controller failures when deployed on real systems.
+We address this trade-off by planning with smoothed dynamics while explicitly quantifying and compensating for the induced error, providing formal guarantees on safety and task completion under the original nonsmooth dynamics.
+Our approach applies smoothing to both contact dynamics and contact geometry within a differentiable simulator based on convex optimization, allowing us to characterize the deviation from the nonsmooth dynamics as a set-valued discrepancy.
+We incorporate this discrepancy into the optimization of time-varying affine feedback policies through analytical reachable sets, enabling robust constraint satisfaction for the closed-loop hybrid system while relying solely on the informative gradients of the smoothed model.
+By bridging differentiable simulation with set-valued robust control, our method produces affine feedback policies that respect the unilateral nature of contact.
+We evaluate our method on several contact-rich tasks, including planar pushing, object rotation, and in-hand dexterous manipulation, achieving certified constraint satisfaction with lower safety violations and smaller goal errors than baseline approaches.